Skip to main content

 Marina Schneider

-The university may also charge fees for special services.
-This applies in particular to additional administrative burdens (e.g. replacement certificates, late payment fines) and to offerings that are not part of the standard study and examination program (e.g. a preliminary math course).
+The university may charge fees or fees for special services.
+This applies in particular to additional administrative activities (for example, replacement certificates, late fees) and to offers that are not part of a study and examination regulation (for example, Maths Pre-Course).

 BAföG & Scholarships

-BAföG stands for Berufsausbildungsförderungsgesetz (Vocational Training Assistance Act) and is a state social benefit designed to enable everyone to complete an education, regardless of their social and economic situation.
-Half of the support is granted as a grant and half as an interest-free loan.
+BAföG stands for Berufsausbildungsförderungsgesetz (Vocational Training Assistance Act) and is a state social benefit intended to enable everyone to complete an education, regardless of their social and economic situation,.
+Half of the funding is granted as a grant and the remaining half is granted as an interest-free loan.

-• The training subsidy is granted at the earliest at the beginning of the training, at the latest at the beginning of the month in which the application is submitted.
+• The training grant is granted, earliest, at the beginning of the training or, at the latest, at the beginning of the month in which the application is submitted.

-• The maximum period of support is based on the standard period of study of the respective course of study.
+• The maximum funding period is based on the standard period of study of the respective degree program.

-• Students with children receive a care allowance.
+• Students with children receive a childcare supplement.

-• Funding is also continued during practical semesters and semesters abroad; depending on the country, supplements and travel allowances are also granted for BAföG abroad.
+• The funding grant also continues during practical semesters and semesters abroad; depending on the country, supplements and travel allowances which are also granted for BAföG abroad.

-Detailed information on BAföG can be found on the BAföGpage of the Federal Ministry of Education and Research.
+Detailed information on BAföG can be found on the website of the Federal Ministry of Education and Research BAföG.

 FAQ BAföG

-Current application forms as well as fact sheets can be downloaded from the website of the Federal Ministry of Education and Research: All Application Forms
+Current application forms and fact sheets can be downloaded from the website of the Federal Ministry of Education and Research: All application forms.

 The free BAföG hotline can help at: